All blog posts

 8. Falafal

-Food leftovers always end up in the bin, but they can be perfectly reused.
-With Falaval's falafel, which is made from green waste streams, they want to show and taste that a lot of food waste is actually not real waste.
+Food leftovers always end up in the trash, but they can be perfectly reused.
+With Falaval falafel, made from green waste streams, they want to show everyone that a lot of food waste isn't actually waste at all.

-Surely it is high time to put an end to mega-waste of food; Our entire food system must and can be more sustainable and fairer.
-In it, they find a shared passion with The Hunger Project.
-We are extremely proud to be able to work with them towards a future with both zero waste and zero hunger.
-Because we know from experience; food tastes better when it's good!
+It's time to put an end to massive food waste; our entire food system must and can become more sustainable and fairer.
+They share a passion for this with The Hunger Project.
+We are incredibly proud to be working with them towards a future with both zero waste and zero hunger.
+Because we know from experience that food tastes better when it's good!

 Source : Falafal